10 Ancient Temples and Ruins in Jordan

 1 Petra

 The ancient city of Petra is one of the most famous archaeological sites in the world.
 The city was built by the Nabataean Arabs and served as an important trading center in the region.
-The most iconic structure in Petra is the Treasury, a grand temple carved into the sandstone cliffs.

 The Treasury is just one of many ancient temples and ruins that can be found in Petra, making it a must-see places for anyone interested in ancient history of Jordan.